-10.5.5 No overdue payables for transfer activities
+10.5.6 No overdue payables for transfer activities

-1. The club licence applicant must prove that as at 31 March preceding the club licence season it has no overdue payables (as defined in Annex H) towards other football clubs as a result of transfers undertaken prior to the 28 February preceding the licence season.
+1. The club licence applicant must prove that as at 31 March preceding the club licence season it has no overdue payables (as defined in Annex H) towards other football clubs as a result of transfers undertaken up to the 28 February preceding the licence season.

-The club licence applicant must submit to DBU a management statement in which the person authorised to sign on behalf of the club discloses whether the club has overdue payables pertaining to transfer activities (including any amount due upon the fulfilment of certain conditions) undertaken prior to the 28 February preceding the licence season.
+The club licence applicant must submit to DBU a management statement in which the person authorised to sign on behalf of the club discloses whether the club has overdue payables pertaining to transfer activities

+(including any amount due upon the fulfilment of certain conditions) undertaken up to the 28 February preceding the licence season.
 This declaration must be made on 31 March and must be uploaded in KlubOffice at the same date.
 The declaration is therefore not to be submitted along with the rest of the material included in chapter 10, as this material is submitted at an earlier stage.

-- 2. Payables are those amounts due to football clubs as a result of: - a. transfers of professional players (as defined in the FIFA Regulations on the Status and Transfer of Players), including any amount payable upon fulfilment of certain conditions; - b. players registered for the first time as professionals, including any amount payable upon fulfilment of certain conditions; - c. training compensation and solidarity contributions as defined in the FIFA Regulations on the Status and Transfer of Players; and - d. any joint and several liability decided by a competent court or arbitration for wrongful termination of a contract by a player.
+- 2. Payables are those amounts due to football clubs as a result of: - a. transfers of professional players (as defined in the FIFA Regulations on the Status and Transfer of Players) - b. players registered for the first time as professionals - c. training compensation and solidarity contributions as defined in the FIFA Regulations on the Status and Transfer of Players - d. any joint and several liability decided by a competent court or arbitration for wrongful termination of a player contract.